This is the official Frequently Asked Questions (FAQ) list for the KioskForge project.

 If you run into this issue, please report it.

-The most likely reason of this issue is that your installation media, typically a MicroSD card, is becoming worn and unreliable from overuse.
+The most likely reason for this issue is that your installation media, typically a MicroSD card, is becoming worn and unreliable from overuse.
 Another possibility is that your USB key is too hot, which happens quite often.

 If the problem persists, report it as a bug.
 It may be some obscure error in KioskForge.